Alireza3ilent/Alireza3ilent/README.md

 ### ⚡ Fun fact

-I'm definitely not a cat person.I love learning quirky trivia, but I can't truly have a serious person
+I'm definitely love learning quirky trivia, but I can't truly have a serious person

 <!---
 Alireza3ilent/Alireza3ilent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.